 The Paulaner Hefe-Weißbier Dunkel is white, yet dark.
 How is that possible?
 Because Paulaner is a dark wheat beer, brewed with dark malts.
 It has tones of toffee and roasted bread, and on top of that a mild bitterness.
 The yeast makes this unmistakably “weizen", but it has that twist which gives it a wintery feel.
 Perfect after skiing or a winter walk!

 A Belgian twist

-Belgium also has it’s take on weizen beers, which some beer fans believe should be considered as ‘white beer’.
-Not according to Brussels Beer Project, where the brewers dislike classification and “don’t do” classics.
-And if they do, they give it a personal twist – as they did with their German version.
+Belgium also has its take on weizen beers, which some beer fans believe should be considered ‘white beer’.
+But not according to Brussels Beer Project, where the brewers reject classification and purposely “don’t do classics".
+Any classic beers they do brew always have a unique twist – which is true of their German version.
 The result?
 Grosse Bertha, a full-bodied brew which contains the typical banana-and-clove aromas of a weizen.
 It is fuller and sweeter than the classics and also heavier, containing as much as 7% alcohol.
 A great beer to kick back and relax with.

 If you’re looking to put the winter weather out of your mind completely, try a Tropical Ralphie from Two Chefs Brewing.
-Named after the first member of the brewery staff, who is also a true ambassador of “his” beer: with Ralphie it’s always summer!
-Feel free to wear shorts or go all the way and put on your red Speedo’s to look just like Ralphie (maybe don’t do this in public).
-The first thing that you notice when drinking this beer is the scent of tropical fruit.
-Typical for the style are the creamy taste and the refreshing character with a whiff of banana are typical of this style, but it is quite a bit hoppier than the classics, despite also having a slightly bitter aftertaste.
+It's named after the first member of the brewery staff, who is also a true ambassador for this beer: with Ralphie it’s always summertime!
+Feel free to wear shorts or go all the way and don some red Speedos to look just like Ralphie (though maybe not in public).
+The first thing you'll notice when drinking this beer is the scent of tropical fruit.
+The creamy taste and refreshing character with a whiff of banana are typical of this style, but it is quite a bit hoppier than the classics, despite also having a slightly bitter aftertaste.
 This beer truly is sunshine in a bottle!